 How to Build a Keyword List

-Perhaps the most important task in any search engine marketing campaign – whether it is for organic search engine optimization (SEO) or pay per click (PPC) advertising, is building a list of relevant and searched keywords.
+Perhaps the most important task in any search engine marketing campaign – whether it is for organic search engine optimization (SEO) or pay per click (PPC or SEM) advertising, is building a list of relevant and searched keywords.

 Unfortunately, most people do not know what keywords are actually being used to find what they are offering.
 Developing a list of keywords takes time and patience.
 In order to create and develop a comprehensive set of keywords, plan on spending at least 8 hours of work if not more.
 It could actually take days to develop your first list and from there on it is an ongoing process.

 Here are the basic steps to conducting keyword research for either organic search engine optimization (SEO) or pay per click (PPC) advertising.

 Step 1: Identify Your Target Audience

 The first step is to identify your target audience.
 Who are they?
 Are they performing the search at home, in the office or both?
 It may be helpful to assign titles and personas for the target audience to help determine and organize what words they use and how they search.